svaarala/duktape-wiki/InternalExternalPrototype.md

 # Internal and external prototype

-Ecmascript has two different prototype concepts which can be confusing:
+ECMAScript has two different prototype concepts which can be confusing:

 * Internal prototype: present for all objects, controls actual property and method lookups.